miclip/cpp-buildpack/README.md

 # Simple C++ Custom Buildpack

 An example paketo custom buildpack to compile c++ code.
+As the `g++` compiler is present on the base images no dependencies are required. https://github.com/paketo-buildpacks/base-stack-release/blob/1.2.1/build-receipt

 ## Usage